smmckay/quex-mirror/doc/source-old/character-encoding/engine-codec.rst

 transition maps, but instead, must reconstruct a new state machine that triggers on the byte sequences.

-Figure :ref:`UTF8 State Machine <fig-utf8-encoding-state-machine>` shows the state machine that results from a utf8 state split transformation of the state machine displayed in figure :ref:`fig-encoding-unicode`.
+Figure :ref:`UTF8 DFA <fig-utf8-encoding-state-machine>` shows the state machine that results from a utf8 state split transformation of the state machine displayed in figure :ref:`fig-encoding-unicode`.
 While the encoding adaptations happen on transition level, the main structure of the state machine